spatialwalk/AvatarKit-Web-Demo/README.md

 # SPAvatarKit SDK Examples

-SPAvatarKit practice demos in vanilla, Vue, and React
+SPAvatarKit practice demos in vanilla, Vue, React, and Next.js

 This is a complete SDK usage example collection demonstrating how to integrate and use the SPAvatarKit SDK in different frameworks.